 So with his life filled with purpose, he became a good friend, perhaps to everyone, if time had been generous.
-He was a passionate leader…even if it means taking risks and compromises.
+He was a passionate leader…even if it meant taking risks and compromises.

 Ivan had indeed lived!
 He was a soul with an inner struggle striving to go somewhere.
 He was a person who grew up with faith in God, patience and perseverance—to win the test of time, but his inner struggles would often overpower him like a dark cloud enveloping his being.
 Through all these…

 Ivan was in a moment in the hearts of those who knew him.
-We mourned his passing, expressed our moment of sorrow, our bereavement for the loss of a friend, a brother, a son.
+We mourned his passing and expressed our sorrow and our bereavement for losing a friend, a brother, and a son.